Harald Schultz-Hencke: Career in psychotherapy

-In 1933, like several non-Jewish psychotherapists (Felix Boehm, Carl Mueller-Braunschweig and Werner Kemper) he helped set up the "Goering Institute" (Matthias Göring), which was closely linked to the Nazi regime and promoted a “New German soul medicine," a psychotherapy for Germans.
+In 1933, like several non-Jewish psychotherapists (Felix Julius Boehm, Carl Müller-Braunschweig and Werner Kemper) he helped set up the "Göring Institute" (named after Matthias Göring), which was closely linked to the Nazi regime and promoted a “New German soul medicine," a psychotherapy for Germans.
 After the war, his participation in this institute created controversy in professional circles such as the International Psychoanalytical Association.